Varsha620/chrome-extension/README.md

 The project mainly focuses on productivity and wellness.

 ### The Problem statement
-The major problem faced:__
+The major problem faced:<br/>
--Mindless surfing or screen time__
+-Mindless surfing or screen time<br/>
--Burning out__
+-Burning out<br/>
 -Distractions(especially while watching youtube tutorials)

 ### The Solution
 **Introducing the mascots**:The mascots are there when you need them.
-They come up with:__
+They come up with:<br/>
--Infinite wellness reminders(per hr)__
+-Infinite wellness reminders(per hr)<br/>
--Motivate you and keep up your spirit to complete the task(every 30 min)__ -Stops you from doom-scrolling through youtube video when you have a task to complete__
+-Motivate you and keep up your spirit to complete the task(every 30 min)<br/>
+-Stops you from doom-scrolling through youtube video when you have a task to complete<br/>
-    -Freezes the page for 15sec and sent warning msgs.__
+    -Freezes the page for 15sec and sent warning msgs.<br/>
-    -Every third warning providing choice to "disable warnings" and "keep reminding".
+    -Every third warning providing choice to "disable warnings" and "keep reminding".<br/>

 ## Technical Details
 ### Technologies/Components Used